 This curry would be perfect with some boiled white or brown rice, but you wouldn't be amiss if you served it like a stew, with a crusty, robust bread or roll.

-- 2 cups of diced frozen veggies.
-I used a mix of red and green peppers and corn. frozen veggies.
-I used a mix of red and green peppers and corn.
+- 2 cups frozen veggies (Try and buy diced frozen veggies.
+I used a mix of red and green peppers, corn and carrots)

-- 1 tsp dry basil or 2 tbsp chopped fresh basil leaves
+- 1 teaspoon dried basil (or 2 tablespoon chopped fresh basil leaves)

 - Juice of 1 lemon

-- 2 tbsp Thai yellow curry paste (recipe follows)
+- 2 tablespoon Thai yellow curry paste (recipe follows)

-- 2 hot red chilies, like Thai bird's eye chilies
+- 2 hot red chilies, (like Thai bird's eye chilies or just use serrano)

 - 2 stalks lemongrass (use juice of 2 limes and their zest as a substitute)